 Whether you are seeking us out to attend one of our concerts, or to find out how to join us on stage this summer, you will find the information you are looking for on this site.
 Feel free to contact us (or email us at firstname.lastname@example.org) for more information.

 The Aurora American Legion Band performs primarily during the summer months.
-The Band plays in Aurora's Memorial Day and Independence Day parades, as well as indoor and outdoor concert appearances throughout the Western Suburbs of Chicago.
+Our home is Aurora, IL, but the Band plays in Memorial Day and Independence Day parades, and indoor and outdoor concert appearances throughout the Western Suburbs of Chicago..

 The Aurora American Legion Band is entirely self-supporting; it subsists on donations and earnings from appearances, which includes two parades in Aurora each summer, and several concerts in and around the Fox Valley.